jakobzhao/noise_complaints/readme.md

 ├─LICENSE
 ```

-Once having the files in good place, you will need to setup a web server.
+After downloading the files to an appropriate place, you will need to setup a web server.
 To do that, you can use the **Webstorm** or a python server by executing the following codes under the working directory:

 ```powershell
 $python -m SimpleHTTPServer